-Under the marketplace configuration page the admin will get Applicable Shipping Methods/Applicable Tax class field.
+Under the marketplace configuration page, the admin will get the Applicable Shipping Methods/Applicable Tax class field.

-The admin’s configured tax will be applied to WooCommerce orders and tax amount will be credited to admin for each sale if admin select Admin shipping/Admin Tax option from the drop-down as shown below:
+The admin’s configured tax will be applied to WooCommerce orders and the tax amount will be credited to the admin for each sale if the admin selects the Admin shipping/Admin Tax option from the drop-down as shown below:

 Apply Tax Amount to Seller

-The seller’s configured tax will be applied to WooCommerce orders and tax amount will be credited to the seller for each sale if admin select Seller shipping/seller Tax option as shown below:
+The seller’s configured tax will be applied to WooCommerce orders and the tax amount will be credited to the seller for each sale if the admin selects the Seller shipping/seller Tax option as shown below:

-For instance, if the seller tax is selected and the order made for different seller’s products then tax will credit to each seller according to their configuration.
+For instance, if the seller tax is selected and the order is made for a different seller’s products then tax will credit to each seller according to their configuration.